Behind Bars

 A prisons rights group – the Committee to Protect Rights of Prisoners, held a demonstration in solidarity alongside the female inmates, contending that the protest was actually due to prolonged detention periods and delays in sentencing.

 2016 Prisons Department Statistics show that there were over 2000 direct admissions of unconvicted women were being held inside Welikada prison, with a total of over 5000 female inmates islandwide.
-The figure for unconvicted male prisoners (direct admissions) is much higher – 88,729 for the year 2016 (with a little over 10,000 of them being held at the New Magazine Remand Prison).

-Although these figures appear high, the actual number of inmates is much lower in each institution (New Magazine Remand Prison only has around 1000 inmates) and fluctuates from day to day.
+Although these figures appear high, the actual number of inmates is much lower in each institution (New Magazine Remand Prison only has around 1000 inmates in total) and fluctuates from day to day.
 Welikada Prison remains one of the larger prisons, and one of the few with a separate section for females.

 The plight of political prisoners under the PTA does receive some coverage in the media (Former Special Rapporteur on the promotion and protection against counterterrorism and arbitrary detention, Ben Emmerson in his report said the numbers amounted to between 81 and 111 prisoners).

-Note: This piece has been updated to reflect that the 2016 figures quoted for unconvicted prisoners are direct admissions, with the actual figures fluctuating day to day and being much lower.